Double Materiality | Fiegenbaum Solutions

 Compared to traditional life cycle assessments, the PEF approach places greater emphasis on comparability.
 The key differences are:

-Aspect PEF Methodology Traditional LCA
+PEF Methodology

-Methodological Flexibility Highly restricted More flexible under ISO standards
+More flexible under ISO standards

-Comparability High standardization Different approaches possible
+Different approaches possible

-Applicability Product-specific Generally applicable
+Generally applicable

-Data Requirements Strictly defined Less stringent
+Data Requirements

 Since the publication of the PEF/OEF methodology by the European Commission in April 2013, there has been a unified standard that makes it easier for companies to present their environmental performance transparently and comparably.
-Learn more about LCA methodologies and standards.
+Learn more about LCA methodologies and standards

 Product Line Changes

 Product lines are now being systematically revised based on the PEF framework components.
 Leading companies in the electronics and food sectors, such as Philips and Nestlé, have already piloted PEF-based redesigns, resulting in improved environmental profiles and enhanced consumer trust (source).
+Understanding and optimizing material composition is essential for accurate PEF assessments and effective product redesign, as it provides key data for evaluating environmental impacts throughout the product's life cycle.

 Design Updates